dhevinnandyala/prerequisite-visualizer/README.md

 A React app to visualize and manage course prerequisites.

 It's very buggy!
 I don't know React :cry And I couldn't get the elk.js stuff to work for edge routing to minimize overlaps for complex graphs.
 Please feel free to help improve it.
 I also haven't combed through the code yet for any mistakes, gonna do that at some point.
 I just wanted this to plan out the order of my summer study of chemistry, biology, and physics.
 If you want to help make this more viable / user friendly / add more functionality / fix bugs feel free to request to contribue!
+It'd be lovely if you contributed to this rather than forking.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v14+)